steelbrain/eslint-config/README.md

 eslintrc
 ========

-My personal eslintrc, I've created a repo for it so I don't have to copy-paste this everywhere, install globally and extend it in projects.
+My personal eslintrc, I've created a repo for it so I don't have to copy-paste this everywhere.

 ## Installation

-This ESLint configuration installs the necessary plugins and the ESLint engine itself so you should not include them in your project.
-You should only ever need to install this configuration

 ```
 npm install --save-dev eslint-config-steelbrain